google/badwolf/docs/command_line_tool.md

-load <file_path> <graph_names_separated_by_commas>    - load triples into the specified graphs. run <file_with_bql_statements>                        - runs all the BQL statements in the file. start tracing [trace_file]                            - starts tracing queries. stop tracing [trace_file]                             - stops tracing queries. quit                                                  - quits the console.
+load <file_path> <graph_names_separated_by_commas>    - load triples into the specified graphs. run <file_with_bql_statements>                        - runs all the BQL statements in the file. start tracing [trace_file]                            - starts tracing queries. stop tracing                                          - stops tracing queries. quit                                                  - quits the console.

 bql>